hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### `SignatureSchema`

 A pairings signature scheme can be implemented with different types of curves and group assignment configurations.
-For example, two different configurations might consist of a `BLS_12_381` curve using `G₁` of the pairing to generate public key elements or `G₂` for the same purpose.
+For example, two different configurations might consist of a `BLS_12_381` curve using short signatures or short public keys (which translates to choosing `G₁` of the curve to generate public key elements or `G₂` for the same purpose).
+This class allows to specify those parameters internally, so users of the library don't need to keep track of the specific parameters that were used to produce the keys or signatures.

 ###### `PairingsPrivateKey`